fpgaemu/fpgaemu/docs/emulation.rst

 Now imagine if you had access to a special computer called an emulation evaluation board.
 From the outside, it is like any other computer, as the board also has USB, Ethernet, and other standard peripherals.
-However, at the heart of the board is what is known as an *FPGA*, a special kind of chip that can emulate every other computer in existence.
+However, at the heart of the board is what is known as an *FPGA*, a special kind of chip that can replicate/emulate every other computer in existence.
-Although a little clunky and hard to use, this FPGA means that you can now rest assured knowing that your USB sticks can be fully tested before being sold.
+Although a little clunky and hard to use, this FPGA means that you can now rest assured knowing that your USB sticks can be fully tested on every possible configuration before being sold.
 Not to mention, the board only needs to be set up once as an *emulation environment* before you're able to easily swap in and out DUTs for testing.
 Not bad, right?

 .. figure:: /images/intro/fpga_intro_board.jpg
   :align: center